Content Copyright © 2020 Bloor. All Rights Reserved.

 However, I believe that as a society we need to go further than this.
 We talk about the possible merits of a Universal Basic Income, and whilst I’m not going to get into that here, Universal Basic Career Planning sounds like a great investment of taxpayers’ money to me.
 From school leaver to active septuagenarians and octogenarians, millions of people could benefit from having access to expert, professional advice and properly curated material to help them to map their interests and abilities onto career opportunities and decisions, to identify new training and development paths, to build up their understanding of how the world of work is changing and what it could mean for them – regardless of educational background, areas of interest and competence, or employment status.
 Such services could be delivered by commercial providers, professional organisations, social enterprises and charities.
 The possibilities are endless, the social and economic returns would be high and the need, in today’s noisy and ever-changing world, is surely incontrovertible.

 This post is part of our Future of Work series.
-You can read the previous post or find them all in our Future of Work section.
+You can read the previous post, the next post, or find them all in our Future of Work section.
 If you’d like to discuss how we can help get you prepared for the way work and business is changing, then please contact us.